1940–41 NHL season

 The 1940–41 NHL season was the 24th season of the National Hockey League (NHL).
-Seven teams each played 48 games.
+Seven teams played 48 games each.
 The Boston Bruins were the Stanley Cup winners as they swept the Detroit Red Wings four games to none in the final series.

 League business

 In September 1940, International Ice Hockey Association president W. G. Hardy announced a new one-year agreement was reached with the NHL, who agreed to pay $250 for signing an amateur and another $250 if the amateur played in the NHL.
 NHL president Frank Calder signed the new professional-amateur agreement in October 1940.
 The agreement also included allowing the NHL to sign a limited number of junior age players.

 Regular season

 The Montreal Canadiens had hit the bottom in 1939–40, and were in financial trouble.
 Frank Patrick decided to become an investor and governor for the team, and Tommy Gorman was hired as general manager.
 He hired recently released Toronto coach Dick Irvin to run the team.
 One of the first things Gorman and Irvin did was scout for players, and the Canadiens came up with Johnny Quilty, Joe Benoit, Elmer Lach and defenceman Ken Reardon.
 Bert Gardiner would be used in goal, replacing Claude Bourque and Wilf Cude.
 Murph Chamberlain was bought from Toronto to bolster the offence.

 Quilty and Benoit came through, as did Toe Blake, but the Habs had a long way to go, finishing sixth.
 Quilty won the Calder Trophy as the league's top rookie.
 In fact, before the season started, Coach Irvin handed a sealed envelope to a reporter of his guess who would win the Calder Trophy, and when the season ended, the reporter opened the envelope: Johnny Quilty was the choice Irvin made.

-The Boston Bruins set a record 23 straight unbeaten games en route to a strong first place finish at the end of the schedule.
+The Boston Bruins set a record 23 straight unbeaten games en route to a strong first-place finish at the end of the schedule.
 The Rangers, finished fourth after the previous year's Stanley Cup win and Dave Kerr was not up to his usual form in goal.